 Keokuk’s City Council

-The city has 19 firefighters, 24-full time police officers (plus 3 civilians, such as records clerks, etc.) and 81 public works employees.
+The city has 19 firefighters, 24-full time police officers (plus 3 civilians, such as records clerks, etc.) and 51 public works employees.
 The mayor, elected to two-year terms, is at the helm of the river city.
 City council members, all four-year term seats, represent residents in city’s seven wards bringing concerns and suggestions to the table weekly for discussion, as well as 2 council member elected to at-large terms.

-In addition to a wider Main Street complete with turning lanes, period lighting was installed along the new sidewalks.
 Plentiful drinking water is provided to residents and local industry by the Keokuk Municipal Water Works, a cutting edge water plant capable of exceeding the city’s demands.
 The water system, which was expanded in 1998 – 1999, has a daily production capacity of 24 million gallons.

 Future plans include further development of the riverfront and bluff area to add to the already the wonderful quality of life in Keokuk through increased amenities along the scenic riverfront.